aeon-toolkit/aeon/docs/source/developer_guide/coding_standards.rst

    (here, this is the ``scikit-learn`` adjacenet ecosystem)
 -  Avoid multiple statements on one line.
 Prefer a line return after a control flow statement (``if``/``for``).
--  Use absolute imports for references inside sktime.
+-  Use absolute imports for references inside aeon.
 -  Don’t use ``import *`` in the source code.
 It is considered harmful by the official Python recommendations.
 It makes the code harder to read as the origin of symbols is no longer explicitly